EXHAUSTED AFTER A FULL NIGHT’S SLEEP

 • Coordinate overnight repair and energy regulation

-When these mechanisms are disrupted, patients may sleep for many hours yet remain exhausted.
+When these mechanisms are disrupted, patients may sleep for many hours yet remain exhausted despite sleeping.

 Normal sleep duration alone does not guarantee physiologic recovery.

-In Lyme disease, the autonomic nervous system may not fully settle during sleep.
+In Lyme disease, the autonomic nervous system may fail to fully settle during sleep.

 Instead of transitioning into a stable rest-and-repair state, nervous system signaling may remain partially activated.